Homesteading is a hard life. Rewarding? Sure. Fun? Usually. But easy? Oh, heck no!

 I’ve been at that place of frustration and feeling like giving up, but then I realized that giving up on my homesteading goals was just not going to work for me.
 What else could I possibly do with my life?
 So I figured out where I was making mistakes and learned how to change those habits so that I could maximize my time and have the life I want.

-Here are some of the homestead time management mistakes that hold us back.
+Here are some of the homestead time management mistakes that I cover in the book.

 Homestead Time Management Mistake #1.
 Thinking You Can “Do It All”